Evaluation

 Deterministic Indices

-RandomSampling.get_indices() precomputes indices without requiring data, enabling reproducible comparisons:
+RandomSampling.get_indices() precomputes indices for reproducible comparisons:

 sampler = RandomSampling(seed=42)

-indices = sampler.get_indices(n_total=1000, fraction=0.1)
+indices = sampler.get_indices(data, fraction=0.1)

 np.save('shared_indices.npy', indices)